Hhbecker/LynxFileEncryption/README.md

 * It is not portable at all because it uses c and intel based assembly.
 * it is susceptible to brute force attacks based on the processing power of modern computers.

+If you encrypt an already encrypted file you can't unencrypt that file because of the file name issues?

+### Testing Instructions
+If you are using an intel based mac running OSX Big Sur there is a chance this might also work on your machine (C with inline assembly is from my understanding almost never portable).
+Download the SRC directory and `cd` into it. run `make` to create the "lynx" executable.
+Run `./lynx` to run the executable.
+The testFiles directory contains .txt files that can be used to test encryption and decryption.
+Make sure to include the directory before the file name (for example: `testDir/200wordTest.txt`).

 ### Sources:
 https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/caesar-cipher